Welcome to another blog and income update where I will show you how I earned full-time income as a part-time blogger.

 I am using Google Keyword Planner for finding the keywords.
 But this is only one part of it, doing a lot of on-page SEO, building good backlinks are a big part of Search Engine Optimization.

 The Blogging club I am in has a much in-depth SEO course which talks a lot about using SEMRUSH.
 I am going to focus more on using SEMRUSH from this month.
-This course is closed for now but you can join the FREE blogging bootcamp.

 My list is growing fast, and I have another SUPER useful freebie for my readers this month.
 I have been talking to subscribers a lot and trying to find their most significant challenges.
 I hope this freebie will be able to help them.